 I celebrate when someone captures an understanding that sets him free from frustration and launches him into journey toward purpose and destiny.

 There is an interesting phenomenon concerning the size of things.
 On a recent trip to my grandmother's (Mamaw) home in the mountains of North Georgia, I thought about this in a new way.
 When I was young, my father pioneered a mission church in rural Pennsylvania.
 He worked diligently to establish that work (which continues to flourish) as well as worked a second and even a third job to provide for his family.
-During that ...
+During that season of our lives, we lived in a mobile home.
+This was not a modular home like you see today.
+This was the '70s ...

 "My brethren, let not many of you become teachers, knowing that we shall receive a stricter judgment."
 (NKJ Version)